hossanrose/deployment/README.md

 Deploys a python flask app to AWS Elastic Beanstalk

 ## Application
-Build with webframework Flask.
-Application responds with a "hello world!" when a GET request is made to /hello

-End point : http://concourse-env.eba-37cdi5qb.us-west-2.elasticbeanstalk.com/hello
+Build with web framework Flask.
+Application responds with a "hello world!" when a GET request is made to /hello End point : http://concourse-env.eba-37cdi5qb.us-west-2.elasticbeanstalk.com/hello

 ## Deployment
-Continous Deployment tool used is concourse as its,
+Continuous Deployment tool used is concourse as its,
 * Easy to setup and configure
 * Lightweight and portable
-* Provides isolation.
-Docker installation and uses containers to run jobs as well.
+* Provides isolation as it uses containers to run jobs.

-Continous deployment is set in such a way that,
+Continuous deployment is set in such a way that,
 * Application is deployed automatically when an push is made to master branch
-* Uses AWS Alastic Beanstalk
+* Uses AWS Elastic Beanstalk
 * Pipeline code is in deploy directory

 ### Installation